-From 6 April 2017 employers in Great Britain with more than 250 staff are required by law to publish their gender pay gap information, covering pay and bonuses.
-The CIPD has published its 2018 figures, and the action plan it has put in place to reduce the gap.
+As of April 2017 organisations with 250 staff are required by law to publish their gender pay gap information, covering pay and bonuses.
+The CIPD has published its 2020 report which includes a review of progress towards our long-term commitment to closing the gap.